sagemath/trac_to_gh/Issue 3288.md

 # Issue 3288: linear_code -- memory errors in doctests -- need to be marked #long or otherwise fixed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3288

 Original creator: was